 About The RO

-ROCs are certificates issued to operators of accredited renewable generating stations for the eligible renewable electricity they generate.
-Operators can trade ROCs with other parties.
-ROCs are ultimately used by suppliers to demonstrate that they have met their obligation.
+ROCs are issued to operators of accredited renewable generating stations for the eligible renewable electricity they generate.
+Operators can trade ROCs with other parties or sell them directly to a supplier.

-Where suppliers do not present a sufficient number of ROCs to meet their obligation in the reporting period (one year), they must pay an equivalent amount into a buy-out fund.
-The administration cost of the scheme is recovered from the fund and the rest is distributed back to suppliers in proportion to the number of ROCs they produced in meeting their individual obligation.
-For more information on ROCs, see Applying for the RO.
+The administration cost of the scheme is recovered from the buy-out fund and the rest is distributed back to suppliers in proportion to the number of ROCs they presented to meet their individual obligation.